This web page contains general information about civil service pensions.

-Incoming Chancellor George Osborne announced in June 2010 that civil service pensions would in future increase each year in line with the Consumer Prices Index (CPI), not the Retail Prices Index (RPI).
-This immediately reduced the value of all scheme benefits - including those benefits already accrued from past contributions - by around 15%.
-(For instance, a comparison of historic RPI and CPI shows that if this rule had applied in the past then the pension of someone who had retired in 1988 would by 2010 have been 15% lower than it was.
+Another generous element was the annual uprating by reference to the Retail Prices Index (RPI).
+But incoming Chancellor George Osborne announced in June 2010 that civil service pensions would in future increase each year in line with the Consumer Prices Index (CPI) not RPI) This immediately reduced the value of all scheme benefits - including those benefits already accrued from past contributions - by around 15%.
+(A comparison of historic RPI and CPI shows that if this rule had applied in the past then the pension of someone who had retired in 1988 would by 2010 have been 15% lower than it was.
 See notes 2 and 3 for further information about the differences between CPI and RPI.)

-The Chancellor also announced that he believed that the cost, to the taxpayer, of public sector pensions needed to be reduced, and the most effective way to make short-term savings was to increase member contributions.
+A third apparently generous element was that civil servants did not appear to contribute to the cost of their pensions.
+But this was in fact much less generous than it seemed as salaries were then set at lower levels, as though pension contributions had indeed been deducted.
+Chancellor Osborne nevertheless also announced in 2010 that he believed that the cost, to the taxpayer, of public sector pensions needed to be reduced, and the most effective way to make short-term savings was to increase member contributions.
 The Chancellor announced that the discount rate used to estimate the future return on current pension contributions should be reduced, so requiring higher contributions - 'though partly from employers.
 The Chancellor said that he chose the rate at which the economy is expected to grow which he took to be 3%.
-If that was indeed his logic, then 3% seemed pretty optimistic, and he reduced the rate further to 2.8% in the 2016 Budget, although the resultant increase in pension contributions was this time taken only from public sector employers.
+If that was indeed his logic, then 3% seemed pretty optimistic, and he reduced the rate further to 2.8% in the 2016 Budget, although the resultant increase in pension contributions was this time taken only from employers.